pinellolab/CRISPResso2/README.md

 --expand_allele_plots_by_quantification: If set, alleles with different modifications in the quantification window (but not necessarily in the plotting window (e.g. for another sgRNA)) are plotted on separate lines, even though they may have the same apparent sequence.
 To force the allele plot and the allele table to be the same, set this parameter.
 If unset, all alleles with the same sequence will be collapsed into one row. (default: False)

---conversion_nuc_from: For base editor plots, this is the nucleotide targeted by the base editor (default: C)

---conversion_nuc_to: For base editor plots, this is the nucleotide produced by the base editor (default: T)

---base_editor_output: Outputs plots and tables to aid in analysis of base editor studies.
-If base editor output is selected, plots showing the frequency of substitutions in the quantification window are generated.
-The target and result bases can also be set to measure the rate of on-target conversion at bases in the quantification window. (default: False)

---dsODN: dsODN sequence -- Reads containing the dsODN are labeled and quantified. (default: '')

--qwc or --quantification_window_coordinates: Bp positions in the amplicon sequence specifying the quantification window.
-This parameter overrides values of the "--quantification_window_center", "-- cleavage_offset", "--window_around_sgrna" or "-- window_around_sgrna" values.
-Any indels/substitutions outside this window are excluded.
-Indexes are 0-based, meaning that the first nucleotide is position 0.
-Ranges are separated by the dash sign like "start-stop", and multiple ranges can be separated by the underscore (\_).
-A value of 0 disables this filter. (can be comma-separated list of values, corresponding to amplicon sequences given in --amplicon_seq e.g. 5-10,5-10_20-30 would specify the 5th-10th bp in the first reference and the 5th-10th and 20th-30th bp in the second reference) (default: None)
+--annotate_wildtype_allele: Wildtype alleles in the allele table plot will be marked with this string (e.g. \*\*). (default: )

+#### Output parameters

+--file_prefix: File prefix for output plots and tables (default: )

+-n or --name: Output name of the report (default: the names is obtained from the filename of the fastq file/s used in input) (default: )

+-o or --output_folder: Output folder to use for the analysis (default: current folder)

+--write_detailed_allele_table: If set, a detailed allele table will be written including alignment scores for each read sequence. (default: False)

+--keep_intermediate: Keep all the intermediate files (default: False)

+--dump: Dump numpy arrays and pandas dataframes to file for debugging purposes (default: False)

 --crispresso1_mode: Output as in CRISPResso1.
 In particular, if this flag is set, the old output files 'Mapping_statistics.txt', and 'Quantification_of_editing_frequency.txt' are created, and the new files 'nucleotide_frequency_table.txt' and 'substitution_frequency_table.txt' and figure 2a and 2b are suppressed, and the files 'selected_nucleotide_percentage_table.txt' are not produced when the flag `--base_editor_output` is set (default: False)

+--suppress_report: Suppress output report, plots output as .pdf only (not .png) (default: False)

+--suppress_plots: Suppress output plots (default: False)

+--place_report_in_output_folder: If true, report will be written inside the CRISPResso output folder.
+By default, the report will be written one directory up from the report output. (default: False)

+#### Miscellaneous parameters

 --auto: Infer amplicon sequence from most common reads (default: False)

+--dsODN: dsODN sequence -- Reads containing the dsODN are labeled and quantified. (default: '')

 --debug: Show debug messages (default: False)

 --no_rerun: Don't rerun CRISPResso2 if a run using the same parameters has already been finished. (default: False)

---suppress_report: Suppress output report, plots ouput as .pdf only (not .png) (default: False)

---suppress_plots: Suppress output plots (default: False)

---place_report_in_output_folder: If true, report will be written inside the CRISPResso output folder.
-By default, the report will be written one directory up from the report output. (default: False)
+--bam_input BAM_INPUT: Aligned reads for processing in bam format.
+This parameter can be given instead of fastq_r1 to specify that reads are to be taken from this bam file.
+An output bam is produced that contains an additional field with CRISPResso2 information. (default: )

+--bam_chr_loc BAM_CHR_LOC: Chromosome location in bam for reads to process.
+For example: "chr1:50-100" or "chrX". (default: )

 ## CRISPResso2 output
 The output of CRISPResso2 consists of a set of informative graphs that allow for the quantification and visualization of the position and type of outcomes within an amplicon sequence.